-“Adventurous but comfortable camping safaris in Sri Lanka’s major national parks: get set to spot leopards, elephants, wild buffalo and giant porcupines”
+“Adventurous but comfortable camping safaris in Yala National Park: get set to spot leopards, elephants, wild buffalo and giant porcupines”

-Safaris are 3-4 days in length, but can be tailor-made for a maximum of 8 people.
-You’ll be picked up in a Toyota Landcruiser and taken to the camp by a watering hole for a wonderful lunch.
-Game drives take place in the early morning and at dusk; lunch is served by or in the river, and at night the camp is lit by flaming torches.
-Take a walk on the wild side: it’s an unforgettable experience.
+Safaris are 2-4 days in length, but can be tailor-made for a maximum of 8 people.
+You’ll be picked up in a Toyota Landcruiser and taken to the camp, which is set beside a watering hole that's swarmed by wildlife.
+From the moment you arrive, you'll be extremely well looked after by the brilliant staff - their knowledge is invaluable and really enhances the experience.
+Game drives take place in the early morning and at dusk; lunch is served by a tree-shaded lake, and at night the camp is lit by flaming torches.
+Take a walk on the wild side: it’s an unforgettable adventure.